krok-o/docs/docs/basic-concepts/repositories.md

 ## What are Repositories

-Repositories are the repositories on any supported [platform]().
+Repositories are the repositories on any supported [provider](./providers.md).
 For example, a repository on GitHub.
 Once a user configures one in Krok, more about that in [creating a repository](#creating-a-repository), Krok will go ahead and create a WebHook for the requested events such as `push`, `pull` etc.

-Once a hook is successfully set up, Krok will listen for those events under a custom URL and run the configured [commands]().
+Once a hook is successfully set up, Krok will listen for those events under a custom URL and run the configured [commands](./commands.md).
 For example, let's suppose the user has a requirement that every repository must send a Slack message after certain events into a specific channel of a company Slack space.

 The user would configure the repositories to run this specific command on each subscribed event.
 But let's see some